How to Fix Self-Referrals in Google Analytics

 Before you can fix the self-referrals in your data, you need to understand what they are and why they’re happening.

 A self-referral is when your own domain shows up as a referral source in your analytics tracking program.
-If you’re unsure of whether or not your site has them, log into Google Analytics and navigate to Acquisition > All Traffic, then click the source “Referrals.”
+If you’re unsure of whether your site has them, log into Google Analytics and navigate to Acquisition > All Traffic, then click the source “Referrals.”

-In the far left column (marked “Source”), you’ll see a list of all of the domains that send traffic to your site.
+In the far left column (marked “Source”), you’ll see a list of all the domains that send traffic to your site.
 If you see your own domain name in the list, this means you have self-referrals.

 Why do self-referrals matter?